By Sorsa Editorial

 }'

-Key differences from the official path:
+The differences from the official path are practical:

 • Handle directly, no ID lookup.
 Pass "query": "AppleSupport" instead of resolving to a user ID first.